Frequently Asked Questions About Computer Guest Passes

 - GN - Wireless Network Guest Pass

 Yes.
 GP guest pass is only valid for two hours.
 GX guest pass is valid for the entire day.
 GN guest pass is valid for the entire day.

 GX is an extended guest pass only available for patrons that meet one of the following criteria, verifying ID is required:

-- Government employee (Federal, state, local, county, or city) please refer to the Borrowing and Renewals webpage on the Marriott Library website for more details.
+- Government employee (Federal, state, local, county, or city) please refer to the Borrowing & Renewals webpage on the Marriott Library website for more details.

 - Public or private school teacher or administrator